MonsterTrex/ReCraft/Readme.txt

 Mod which expands on vanilla features which would add blocks, add variations to balanced gear, food, etc.

 Ingot/Ores + Tools/Armor added:
-Copper - Tools/Armor are better overall than stone, but worse than Iron Rose Gold - Tools/Armor are more durable than gold, less so over Iron, but do lack some of the speed that gold tools provide, but still faster than Iron.
-Gold and Copper combined create Rose Gold ingots, where as Gold tools can be upgraded with a smithing table using Copper to create Rose Gold tools/armor, retaining any enchantments already on golden tools.
+Copper - Tools/Armor are better overall than stone, but worse than Iron.
+Made using copper plating which require 4 copper ingots to craft 1 plating.
+Copper Plated Tools/Armor - Tools/Armor are more durable than gold, less so over Iron, but do lack some of the speed that gold tools provide, but still faster than Iron.
+Gold and Copper combined create Copper Plated ingots, where as Gold tools can be upgraded with a smithing table using Copper Plating to create Copper Plated tools/armor, retaining any enchantments already on golden tools.
 Steel - Tools/Armor are more durable than iron, less so than diamond and they have additional armor toughness.
 Steel is made by smelting Iron again - Gives a good middle-ground between iron and diamond tools especially with mods like "TuffDepth", when getting diamonds in caves proves to be a difficult task without the added durability and stats of Steel.

 Building Blocks added:
 Charcoal Block - Crafted using charcoal to create a block that can smelt 80 items.
 Fruit/Vegetable Crates - Crafted using wooden slab, sticks and any fruit/vegetable item.
-Bamboo and Dried Bamboo blocks - Crafted using bamboo in a 3x3 workbench.
+Bamboo and Dried Bamboo blocks - Crafted using bamboo in a 2x2 workbench.
+Coloured Glowstone, Redstone Lamps and Sea Lanterns - Crafted with dye and light block.
 Frosted Glass + Panes - Crafted using new item called Glass Dust.
 Stained/Frosted Cracked Glass + Panes - Crafted by smelting any stained glass in furnace.
 Framed Stained/Frosted Glass + Panes - Crafted with iron ingot and glass, with dye applied after the creation of Framed Glass.